Code-Institute-Submissions/KateEllen-life-hacks_SeptResub/README.md

 2. I went to the line of code where the error was and fixed it.
 This resulted in my CSS passing validation. ![CSS No Error](https://github.com/KateEllen/life-hacks/blob/master/assets/images/documentation/css_validation_2.png)

 #### HTML Validator
+- I fixed a lot of errors using the HTML validator, but due to time restriction not all could be resolved.

+#### Cross Browser and Device Testing

+- I tested my site on the below.
+1. Samsung S20 - 5.97 X 2.72
+2. MacBook Pro - 12.78 X 8.94
+3. dev tools emulator: pixel 2 - SM 411 x 731 mm

+- It was also tested on safari, chrome and firefox.

 #### Submission form:
     1. Go to the "Your Ideas" page